elcascavel/tecaa/content/en/docs/guides/Manually or Automatically Detecting Problems Page.md

 ## Best Tips for Better Content
 - Use both people and tools to test websites.
-- Keep content up to date and easy to read.
+- Keep content up-to-date and easy to read.
 - Use plain words and give simple versions when needed.
 - Follow WCAG rules and make menus and pages work in expected ways.